Alejogb1/job-board/blog-data/what-does-outchannels-in-conv2d-represent.md

 id: "what-does-outchannels-in-conv2d-represent"
 ---

-alright, so, out_channels in `conv2d`, yeah, i've spent a good chunk of my life staring at those things. it's not always the most immediately intuitive parameter, but once it clicks, it really does click. let’s get into it.
+, so, out_channels in `conv2d`, yeah, i've spent a good chunk of my life staring at those things. it's not always the most immediately intuitive parameter, but once it clicks, it really does click. let’s get into it.

-basically, `out_channels` specifies how many *feature maps* the convolutional layer is going to produce. think of a feature map as a kind of filtered version of the input. you're not just getting a manipulated input, but several different kinds of outputs, each looking for something specific in the input.
+basically, `out_channels` specifies how many _feature maps_ the convolutional layer is going to produce. think of a feature map as a kind of filtered version of the input. you're not just getting a manipulated input, but several different kinds of outputs, each looking for something specific in the input.

 imagine you’ve got an image as input to a conv2d layer, say a grayscale image. the input is not 3 dimensional (no rgb values), it's just 1 channel deep. now, the `in_channels` of the conv2d would be 1. each filter in the convolution operation is then like a little magnifying glass, going over the input image, looking for particular patterns. the `out_channels` determines how many of these magnifying glasses you’re using - each one produces its own feature map, which essentially is an output image, and then these are stacked together into a tensor. so if out_channels is 32 then your output will be a 3d tensor of size (batch size, 32, height, width) that will be the input to the next layer.